rondobley/dotnet-core-docker-example/README.md

 ## The Dockerfile, the basis of all Docker images
 This is a basic bare bones `Dockerfile` for a .NET Core App.
 We will break it down, part by part.
 For .NET Core, the process is a two step process.
 First, we create a build image that we use to build the project.
-Them, we will use the results of that build to build a runtime image that will be used to actually run the project.
+Then, we will use the results of that build to build a runtime image that will be used to actually run the project.
 First, take a look at the entire file, then we will break it down.